"You shall be welcome."

 We welcome non-disruptive food and non-alcoholic beverages in the Engelstad Shakespeare Theatre.
 In the Randall L. Jones and Anes theatres, only bottled water is permitted.
 We offer concessions in all theatre lobbies before the play and during intermission, but they must be consumed outside the theatre proper.

 Tickets may be reprinted at any ticket office with proof of identification.
 However, please arrive early at our ticket office in the Eileen and Allen Anes Studio Theatre to facilitate this process.

 The Festival provides two activities where you can meet the actors.

 Actor Seminar: Meet the Festival actors and ask questions about their roles, careers, and experiences.
 Information is available here.

 Curtain Call Luncheons: Presented by the Guild of the Utah Shakespeare Festival, this activity features lunch and question-and-answers with Festival actors and artists.
 Information is available here.

-Take home lasting souvenirs of your Festival experience by picking up cards, books, souvenir programs, jewelry, clothing, and many other items at the Randall Gift and Gallery in the lobby of the Randall L. Jones Theatre or in the Gift Shoppe located near the Adams Shakespearean Theatre.
+Take home lasting souvenirs of your Festival experience by picking up cards, books, souvenir programs, jewelry, clothing, and many other items at the Randall Gift and Gallery in the lobby of the Randall L. Jones Theatre.